learn-co-curriculum/submitting-a-lab-osx/README.md

 Here's how to open a Pull Request form GitHub to submit your solution to a lab you've forked and have pushed your solution commit to.

-Open your fork by clicking "View" in GitHub from Learn or just opening your forked repo on GitHub directly.
-From your forked repository on GitHub, click the green Pull Request Button.
+You will open your fork by clicking "View" in GitHub from Learn or just opening your forked repo on GitHub directly.
+From your forked repository on GitHub, you will click the green Pull Request Button.

 <img width="100%" height="auto" src="https://dl.dropboxusercontent.com/s/oj85qs5u079i8ub/2015-10-02%20at%201.14%20AM.png" alt="Ironboard Labs Step 4">